cameronangliss/vgc-bench/README.md

     - optional parallelization (strongly recommended)
     - configurable `--min_rating` and `--only_winner` options to filter out lower-Elo or loser's trajectories
 1. [pretrain.py](vgc_bench/pretrain.py) uses the gathered trajectories to train a policy with behavior cloning
-    - configurable frame stacking
+    - frame stacking with specified number of frames
-    - fraction of dataset to load into memory during behavior cloning at any given time (if not set low enough, can result in OOM)
+    - configurable fraction of dataset to load into memory during behavior cloning at any given time (if not set low enough, can result in OOM)

 See [pretrain.sh](pretrain.sh) for an example call of pretrain.py (or just configure and run the bash script itself).